top of page

 Spreadsheet: SJP ISA fees over a ten year period

-For the pension, SJP effectively subsidises the initial advice fee, this being clawed back (on a sliding scale) if the client leaves within six years of a given contribution.
+For the pension, SJP effectively subsidises the initial advice fee, which, as mentioned above, is clawed back (on a sliding scale) if the client leaves within six years of the given contribution.

 Spreadsheet: SJP pension fees over a ten-year period

 The table below shows the total fees across the ISA and SIPP.
-For our example client, we would estimate the fees to average around 2.4% pa over ten years.
+For our example client, we estimate the fees to average around 2% per annum over a ten-year period.

 Spreadsheet: SJP total fees over a ten-year period